biancamika/digital-garden/content/notes/3. Permanent Notes/To create something from nothing, we must believe in the impossible.md

 ---
-title: To create something from nothing, we must believe in the impossible
+title: "To create something from nothing, we must believe in the impossible"
 ---
 ## Reference
 - **Source:**